ome/omero-documentation/omero/developers/Model/Containers.rst

 The OMERO graphical clients offer very limited support for Folders.
 At present Folders may be most useful for those working with their data via the |OmeroApi| and its gateways or with the :doc:`OMERO.cli obj plugin
 </developers/cli/obj>`.
-The :help:`measurement tool
-<measurement-tool.html>` in OMERO.insight shows the Folders that ROIs
+The `measurement tool` in OMERO.insight shows the Folders that ROIs
 are in.
 OMERO.web is yet to provide support for Folders.